Trade Microsoft Stock

 Microsoft faces a lot of competition from several companies operating in the technology sector, mostly because the tech space is continually expanding and evolving.
 There are hundreds of successful start-ups with cutting-edge technologies entering the market every year that could challenge parts of Microsoft.
 Microsoft will need to devote significant resources to deploy strategies in emerging sub-sectors, such as the cloud and mobile computing.

 The Redmond-based tech giant is no longer as stagnant and sluggish as it once was.
 Thanks to its success in effectively and substantially diversifying its core business and reinvigorating its growth, the company is slowly becoming a more exciting prospect to traders and investors.

 - Periodical Earnings Reports

-On September 2018, Microsoft shares reached new heights as they pushed away from around the $115 level and continued a steady rise past a 50-day moving average that goes back to early April 2018.
-This run has been boosted by a dividend that was announced in late September from 42 cents to 46 cents per share.
+On September 2018, Microsoft stocks reached new heights as they pushed away from around the $115 level and continued a steady rise past a 50-day moving average that goes back to early April 2018.
+This run has been boosted by a dividend that was announced in late September from 42 cents to 46 cents per stock.
 The positive earnings reports meant that the Microsoft stock price was riding on strong market tailwinds.

 - Slowdown in consumer desktop computing

 As certain areas like cloud computing continue to boost the company’s numbers, it is no secret that its flagship business, the Windows OS, is struggling.
 One reason is the stagnating demand for PCs as more people adopt mobile computing on mobile phones and tablets.
 In addition, upgrade cycles are getting longer.

 - Trading Hours: 13:30-19:59 GMT

 Why Trade Microsoft Stocks with AvaTrade UK?